 How Is Apple Cider Vinegar Made?

-If you ferment apple juice, then you can make apple cider vinegar.
+If you ferment apple juice, then you will make apple cider vinegar.
 You need to crush the apples and then squeeze all of the juice out.
 Fermentation allows the sugars from the fruit to turn into alcohol, which is converted into vinegar later in the process.
-Apple cider vinegar has been used for centuries in healing minor cuts, as well as for many other medical purposes.
+Apple cider vinegar has been an effective medicine for centuries in healing minor cuts, as well as for many other medical purposes including skin tags.

 Health Benefits Of Apple Cider Vinegar